-- 2.28 The transition period for Brexit ended 31/12/2020 - 2.29 Although Brexit is likely to have impacts on the economy over the coming years, the nature of these effects remains changeable and ongoing as we have seen with labour market shortages, food shortages, delivery infrastructure impacted and rising prices.
+- 2.20 The transition period for Brexit ended on 31/12/2020 - 2.21 The Office for Budgetary Responsibility estimate that Brexit has had impacts on the economy amounting to a drop in long run productivity of 4% and a drop in imports and exports of 15%, its short-term impacts continue to be felt, the longer-term impacts are more difficult to predict.
+But it's likely we will continue to see ongoing disruption, as we have seen with labour market shortages, food shortages, delivery infrastructure impacted and rising prices.
+The impact of

+Brexit directly has largely been outshone by the impact of Covid-19 and now the War in Ukraine.
 These effects will become clearer over time and this will continue to be considered in respect of the LDP and any subsequent review.